Business Definitions

 “Type of Ownerships” Definitions

-Small disadvantaged business concern means a small business concern that represents, as part of its offer, that – It has received certification as a small disadvantaged business concern consistent with 13 CFR 124.1002, Subpart B; No material change in disadvantaged ownership and control has occurred since its certification; Where the concern is owned by one or more individuals, the net worth of each individual upon whom the certification is based does not exceed $750,000 after taking into account the applicable exclusions set forth at 13 CFR 124.104(c)(2); and It is identified, on the date of its representation, as a certified small disadvantaged business in the database maintained by the Small Business Administration (PRO-Net).
+Small disadvantaged business concern is a small business that received certification as a small disadvantaged business concern, consistent with 13 CFR 124.1002, Subpart B, as part of its offer.
+Small disadvantaged business concern certification factors include: No material change in disadvantaged ownership and control has occurred since its certification.
+The concern is owned by one or more individuals, who received disadvantaged certification, with a net worth that must be less than $850,000 after taking into account the applicable exclusions set forth in 13 CFR 124.104(c)(2).
+On the date of its representation, it is identified as a certified small disadvantaged business in the database maintained by the Small Business Administration (PRO-Net).

-Women-owned small business concern means a small business concern – Which is at least 51 percent owned by one or more women; or, in the case of any publicly owned business, at least 51 percent of the stock of which is owned by one or more women; and whose management and daily business operations are controlled by one or more women.
+Women-owned small business concern is a small business in which one or more women own at least 51% of the concern.
+In the case of any publicly owned business, at least 51% of the stock is owned by one or more women, and its management and daily business operations are controlled by one or more women.

-HUBZone small business concern means a small business concern that appears on the List of Qualified HUBZone Small Business Concerns maintained by the Small Business Administration.
+HUBZone small business concern is a small business that must maintain a principal office located in a historically underutilized business zone, or HUBZone, and “attempt to maintain” at least 35% of its employees residing within that specific HUBZone.
+The list of Qualified HUBZone Small Business Concerns is maintained by the Small Business Administration.